 Buildings have a significant impact on energy use.
-The energy use of buildings in Finland accounts for about 40 per cent of the end use of energy and causes about 30 per cent of greenhouse gas emissions.6 In Sweden, buildings account for approximately 40 per cent of energy use in terms of heating and electricity.
-In total, buildings account for about one fifth of Sweden's greenhouse gas emissions from a life cycle perspective.7 Emissions from buildings are expected to fall in the coming years as the housing stock is renewed and the energy efficiency of the existing building stock improves.
+The energy use of buildings in Finland accounts for about 40 per cent of the end use of energy and causes about 30 per cent of greenhouse gas emissions.3 In Sweden, buildings account for about 40 per cent of energy use in terms of heating and electricity.
+In total, buildings account for about one fifth of Sweden's greenhouse gas emissions from a life cycle perspective.4 Emissions from buildings are expected to fall in the coming years as the housing stock is renewed and the energy efficiency of the existing building stock improves.
+In both Finland and Sweden government grants are available to improve the energy efficiency of residential buildings and single-family houses to support this transition.5

 Mortgage loans are the single largest loan type for the Bank of Åland.
 Therefore, they offer a good opportunity to make an impact.
-We promote green mortgages and actively seek ways to encourage our customers to choose environmentally friendly and sustainable alternatives when they make real estate investments.
+We will promote a shift towards green housing loans and actively seek ways to encourage our customers to choose environmentally friendly and sustainable alternatives when making real estate investments.

 The green buildings included in the Green Asset Register are located in Finland and Sweden.
-The green buildings in Finland are residential buildings, while the green buildings in Sweden are commercial buildings owned by tenant-owners' associations.
+The green buildings in Finland are mainly residential buildings, while the green buildings in Sweden are residential buildings and one- or two dwelling houses owned by tenant-owners' associations.
 Most of the buildings included in the Green Asset Register are multifamily buildings.
 The buildings in the Green Asset Register have a lower energy consumption than required by national building requirements.